Thank you for reading our post, please rate this article at the end.

 Another alternative storage solution for your pontoon boat is a boat stand or a dolly system.

 As the name suggests, Boat stands are vertical pole structures that support your boat, while a dolly system uses wheeled dollies to cradle the underside of your pontoons.
+The biggest challenge with these storage options is getting your boat onto them.

 It’s good to note that once you’ve set your boat onto the stands, you’ll need to keep it in place for storage, as they are not easily movable.